xmtp/xmtp-dot-org/docs/tutorials/transaction-frames.md

 This guide assumes your app already supports non-transaction Open Frames.
 If necessary, see [Protocol compatibility](https://xmtp.org/docs/build/frames#protocol-compatibility) to set this up first.
 :::

-In this guide, we will walk through the process of supporting transactional Open Frames in your application using XMTP.
-Each section provides step-by-step instructions to integrate these functionality.

 ### Sections:

 1. **How to render a transactional Open Frame**: Learn the steps to display transactional frames within your application.